-Moshe BUCHINSKY will be joining the Department as Full Professor of Economics as of July 2021.
-He is currently at the Department of Economics of the University of California at Los Angeles (UCLA).
+Moshe BUCHINSKY is Full Professor of Economics at the Department since July 2021, joining us from the University of California at Los Angeles (UCLA) where he is Professor Emeritus.
 He is also a consultant for the Board of Governors of the Federal Reserve System.

 He is affiliated to a number of research centres: a Research Affiliate at the Stanford Center for the Study of Poverty and Inequality as well as at the California Center for Population Research, and a Research Associate at NBER.
 Among his editorial activities he served as an Associate Editor of the new addition of the New Palgrave, Editor of The Journal of Labor Economics, and Associate Editor of Quantitative Economics and the Journal of Econometrics.

 Professor Buchinsky was Vice-Chair for Graduate Studies at UCLA's Department of Economics twice (2003-2006 and 2013-2016).

 - Labor Economics

 - Public Finance

 His research develops econometric tools and applies them to labor economics and public finance.
 Professor Buchinsky wrote seminal papers on quantile regression, using it to analyze changes in the distribution of wages.
 His other work studies returns to seniority and experience, and the degree of wage mobility.
 His work is regularly published notably in Econometrica and the Review of Economic Studies.